Axionable/Axionaut/README.md

 ## About Axionable

-Axionable is a leading Data Science and Data Consulting firm based on Paris, France.
+Axionable is a leading Data Science and Data Consulting firm based in Paris, France.
 For knowing more about our projects and careers please visit our [website](https://www.axionable.com).
 Follow us on [Twitter](https://twitter.com/AxionableData).